chrismaltby/gb-studio-docs/docs/assets/music/music-gbt.md

 14. (E) Square
 15. (F) Sine

-As of GB Studio 1.2.1, GBT Player uses 16 instruments to access pre-determined noise settings - instruments 16 to 32.

-Instruments 16 to 23 use Periodic (looped) Noise at various pitches, while instruments 24 to 32 use Pseudorandom noise at various pitches.
+Instruments 16 to 23 use periodic noise at various pitches, while instruments 24 to 32 use pseudorandom noise at various pitches.

-The nicknames and descriptions next to these instruments are not official for GBT Player, they are intended to help identify these noise presets at a glance.

 Periodic Noise: